rdunlop/codeclimate_circle_ci_coverage/README.md

 Unfortunately, CodeClimate [only supports a single payload of coverage data](https://docs.codeclimate.com/docs/setting-up-test-coverage#important-fyis) and thus cannot be integrated with CircleCI parallel-test execution without some additional work.

 This gem does that "additional work" by performing the following:
-- After all of the CI nodes are complete, it copies the SimpleCov file from each node of CI onto the first node.
+- After all of the CI nodes are complete, it gathers the SimpleCov file from each node of CI onto the first node.
 - It then uses SimpleCov to merge the results together into a single result file
 - It then provides that file to `codeclimate-test-reporter` as a single payload